nipafx/nipafx.dev/content/articles/2019-09-15-application-class-data-sharing.md

 Depending on the size of the class list, this step might take a while.
 When it's done, your archive, in this case `app-cds.jsa`, is ready to be used.

-### Creating An Archive Dynamically When The JVM Exits {#creating-an-archive-when-application-exits}
+### Creating An Archive Dynamically When The JVM Exits

 On Java 13 and later, the previous two steps can be combined and handed over to the JVM during a normal program run - this is called *dynamic* application class-data sharing.
 By adding the command line option `-XX:ArchiveClassesAtExit`, the JVM will record all loaded application classes and place them into the specified archive: